arorivegt/graphql-nodejs-express/README.md

-# graphql-nodejs-express
+# Graphql-nodejs-express
-i create a proyect with GraphQL, NodeJS and Express as my framework
+i create a project with GraphQL, NodeJS and Express as my framework